 Before you decide to outsource your PCB design work one of the questions you ought to ask yourself is “what is important to the success of this project?”

-Segment 1 – This option is often seen as the easy route.
+1 – This option is often seen as the easy route.
 The work will be done on time and will be fairly well priced in terms of what needs doing but may have reliability and quality issues.
 Cheap and cheerful outsourcing is great as long as the design is simple and there is little to go wrong.
-However if the design requires multiple layers, high speed routing and other more complex layout issues, the time and cost saved could be expended by having to do additional re-work and testing.
+However, if the design requires multiple layers, high-speed routing and other more complex layout issues, the time and cost saved could be expended by having to do additional re-work and testing.
 Useable usable

-Segment 2 – This option is most likely to be independent professionals.
-They are often able to provide a high quality service and be relatively well priced, due to low overheads, but because of their nature as independent contractors, they will often, if they are good at what they do, have a number of jobs on at one time and require more time to complete the work.
-The challenge comes however when multiple jobs arrive at once and the individual has no additional support staff to adjust and adapt to their clients’ needs.
+2 – This option is most likely to be independent professionals.
+They are often able to provide a high-quality service and be relatively well priced, due to low overheads, but because of their nature as independent contractors, they will often, if they are good at what they do, have a number of jobs on at one time and require more time to complete the work.
+The challenge comes however when multiple jobs arrive at once and the individual has no additional support staff to adjust and adapt to their client’s needs.

-The final segment, 3, usually consists of PCB Design Bureaus, a group of designers working on a variety of designs usually with extensive knowledge and experience of PCB Design.
-There are a number of these across the UK all with different specialties and with different levels of experience and training.
+3 – usually consists of PCB Design Bureaus, a group of designers working on a variety of designs usually with extensive knowledge and experience in PCB Design.
+There are a number of these across the UK all with different specialities and with different levels of experience and training.
 This option is often seen as the most reliable and efficient but sometimes comes at an increased cost.
 The increased cost can have a big effect on the overall outcome of the project but ultimately there is a choice to be made in terms of its importance if the potential alternative is that the project runs late or has functionality issues.

 Obviously when searching for a suitable PCB outsourcing option you want to be as close to the centre of the diagram as possible but make sure you have considered the consequences of falling outside of your target and which elements that are most critical to the success of your project.
 Don’t forget that the initial costs quoted are just that, initial costs.
 You get what you pay for and often additional costs can be accumulated and added to the final bill, dramatically affecting your bottom line and manufacturing costs.